JetBrains/intellij-sdk-docs/topics/ui/controls/combo_box.md

 ### The number of options is finite

-If the number of options is finite, and there is no need to enter custom values.
-In this case, use a [dropdown list](drop_down.md) or [radio buttons](radio_button.md):
+If the number of options is finite, and there is no need to enter custom values, use a [dropdown list](drop_down.md) or [radio buttons](radio_button.md):

 ![The Theme dropdown with a predefined list of values](combobox_when_not_to_use_1.png){width="706"}

 ### Impossible to list values

-If it is not possible to list the most likely choices.
-In this case, use an [input field](input_field.md) instead:
+If it is not possible to list the most likely choices, use an [input field](input_field.md) instead:

 ![A port number input](combobox_when_not_to_use_2.png){width=706}